TharunKommaddi/DataScience-DeepLearning-Projects/README.md

 - Used NumPy & Pandas to get insights from the data and visualized all those insights using visualization tools like Pandas Plot, Matplotlib, and Seaborn.

-- Finally analyzed the customer purchasing patterns and also the item trends for each seasonal period.
+- Finally, I analyzed the customer purchasing patterns and also the item trends for each seasonal period.